ctranoris/patras5gwiki/experimentation-process.md

 ### OPERATIONAL AND KPI TESTING PERIOD

-During this period and since CFS and RFS are in place, an official Testing period can start according to the 5G-VINNI facility plan.
+During this period and since CFS and RFS are in place, an official Testing period can start according to the Patras5G facility.
 This process is again iterative and if necessary, developers might revisit previous steps.
 The following steps are planned.

-#### SERVICE BLUEPRINT SPECIFICATION LAUNCHED
+#### SERVICE SPECIFICATION LAUNCHED

-The latest developed 5G-VINNI-SB is officially launched in the 5G facility catalogue and ready for service orders.
+The latest developed Service Specification is officially launched in the Patras5G facility catalogue and ready for service orders.

 #### E2E SERVICE ORDER FULFILMENT

 The Service Order takes place and the subsequent services are instantiated.

 #### TESTING

 In this phase the actual testing takes place, either through automated scripts or via user interactions.
 It is strongly suggested to use test automation in order to ensure consistency and repeatability of the results.
 Testing consulting services will be provided in order to facilitate the testing and experimentation operations.
 The results of the testing (or the MaaS aspects) will be stored in heterogeneous data stores.
 These data stores cannot be defined at the present moment and will be strongly dependent on the use cases and tools used.

 #### ASSESSMENT

 The monitoring data is available to the vertical customer for any assessment.

-### OFFER THE SERVICE BLUEPRINT TO THE VERTICAL COMMUNITY
+### OFFER THE SERVICE SPECIFICATION TO THE VERTICAL COMMUNITY

-After the testing and validation period the defined 5G-VINNI-SB can be publicly offered to the vertical customer community for repeatable deployments.
+After the testing and validation period the defined Service Specification can be publicly offered to the vertical customer community for repeatable deployments.